Key Quote

 The strict ABABCDCD rhyme scheme and short, clipped lines (mostly 6-7 syllables) create a sense of rigorous control — the speaker contains enormous grief within a tight, disciplined form.
 This mirrors the social reality: the affair was secret, the betrayal cannot be discussed publicly, and the pain must be suppressed.
 The form becomes a kind of emotional corset.

-The contrast between the poem's controlled form and its anguished content creates tonal tension — we feel the pressure of grief straining against its container.
-Byron, famous for passionate excess, deliberately chose restraint here.
+The contrast between the poem's controlled form and its anguished content creates tonal tensiontonal tension — The friction between a poem's emotional content and its formal presentation — we feel the pressure of grief straining against its container.
+Byron, famous for passionate excess, deliberately chose restraintrestraint — The quality of holding back; emotional or formal control here.
 The short lines and monosyllabic words ('pale grew thy cheek and cold') force the reader to slow down, giving each word the weight of a reluctant confession.

 Key Words